dvishal485/meh-asus/README.md

-# meh-asus fan control
+# meh-asus

-Abstraction over fan mode to control it programatically.
-Basically to switch fan modes on my asus laptop (linux) just like I can do natively on Windows.
+Abstraction over ASUS hardware configurations to control it programatically on Linux.

 ---